adambbecker/generator-abb-wpbone/README.md

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

-To install generator-abb-wpbone from npm, run:
+To install generator-abb-wptheme, first cd to the `generator-abb-wptheme` directory and then:

 ```
-$ npm install -g generator-abb-wpbone
+$ npm link
 ```

-Finally, initiate the main generator:
+That will allow you to use the generator from any directory and then finally, initiate the main generator:

 ```
 $ yo abb-wpbone